Lagare8/20241_T163_Balai-Ha-Buksu-Reservation-System/README.md

 # 20241_T163_Balai-Ha-Buksu-POS-System
 # Class Code: T163
 # Name of System:
-Balay Ha Buksu POS System
+Balay Ha Buksu Reservation System

 # System description:
 The system aims to have online reservations.
 It will allow the customer to book a reservation